erikpukinskis/nrtv-test/README.md

-RunTest lets you define tests along with their dependencies.
+**RunTest** lets you define tests in the same file where you define their dependencies:

 ```javascript
 var runTest = require("run-test")(require)